CatalaLang/catala-book/src/2-1-basic-blocks.md

 ~~~admonish note title="Declaring a structure"
 ```catala
+# Data structure declarations and generally any declaration in Catala often
+# does not match any specific article of law.
+Hence, you can put all the
+# declarations at the top of your tutorial.catala_en file, before article 1.

 # The name of the structure, "Individual", must start with an
 # uppercase letter: this is the CamelCase convention.
 declaration structure Individual: